ijashuzain/y_player/README.md

 - Easy to use API with play, pause, and stop functionality
 - Callback support for player state changes and progress updates
 - Customizable progress bar colors for Android and iOS
+- Improved handling of app lifecycle changes and fullscreen mode
+- Enhanced error handling and recovery

 ## Installation